vchan2/vchan2.github.io/2021APCalculusAB.md

 Note that you will need to be familiar with the techniques covered un Unit 2 as well.
 You should be able to handle problems given algebraic, verbal, tabular, or graphical information.
 -->

-Unit 4 test is tentatively scheduled for <b>Wednesday, November 24</b> in-class.
-Unit 4 AP material is tentatively scheduled for <b>Friday, November 26</b> in-class.
+Unit 4 test is tentatively scheduled for <b>Monday, November 29</b> in-class.
+Unit 4 AP material is tentatively scheduled for <b>Wednesday, December 1</b> in-class.

 <!--